uqlibrary/technology-training/R/dplyr_intro.md

 In this hands-on session, you will use RStudio and the `dplyr` package to manipulate your data.

-Specifically, you will learn how to explore, filter and reorganise your data with the following verbs:
+Specifically, you will learn how to **explore, filter, reorganise and process** your data with the following verbs:

 ```
+filter()
+arrange()
 select()
-filter()
 group_by()
 summarise()
 mutate()